 11. Exceptional Technical Support

-You will need and want the best possible technical support when it comes to your restaurant management software, trust us.
-If the company doesn’t offer a 24/7 hotline for assistance, run don’t walk, and find another provider.
+Trust us; you will need and want the best possible technical support for your restaurant management software.
+If the company doesn’t offer a 24/7 hotline for assistance, run, don’t walk, and find another provider.

-What can happen if you purchase a point of sale from a POS dealer instead of directly from a POS company, the dealer will be responsible for support.
+What can happen if you purchase a point of sale from a POS dealer instead of directly from a POS company?
+The dealer will be responsible for support.
 If it’s a small local reseller, you are at the mercy of this small business for help.
-If they’re not available after hours or on the weekend, you could be in big trouble if something goes down.
+If they’re unavailable after hours or on the weekend, you could be in trouble if something goes down.
 Do you like handwriting tickets?
 We didn’t think so.